Most children grow out of the habit of sucking thumbs and fingers between 2 and 4 years of age.

 Injuries to teeth

-Injuries to your child’s face and teeth can happen when he’s running, climbing, riding scooters and bikes and so on.
-It’s a good idea to see a doctor or dentist if your child damages his teeth or face.
+Injuries to your child’s face and teeth can happen when your child is running, climbing, riding scooters and bikes and so on.
+It’s a good idea to see a doctor or dentist if your child damages their teeth or face.

 Knocking out a baby tooth